Examples

 import aiohttp

-from ai.backend.client import AsyncSession
+from ai.backend.client.session import AsyncSession

 async def main():

-async with AsyncSession() as session:
+async with AsyncSession() as api_session:

-kern = await session.ComputeSession.get_or_create('python:3.6-ubuntu18.04',
+compute_sess = await api_session.ComputeSession.get_or_create(

 code = 'print("hello world")'

-mode = 'query'
+mode = "query"

-async with kern.stream_execute(code, mode=mode) as stream:
+async with compute_sess.stream_execute(code, mode=mode) as stream:

 # no need for explicit run_id since WebSocket connection represents it!